Key Facts

 Overview

-The aim of this course is to facilitate registered nurses currently practising care of the older person to further develop their knowledge and skills, enabling the delivery of evidence-based gerontological nursing care as members of the multidisciplinary team and to contribute to excellence in healthcare.
-The course consists of six modules: three specialist, one clinical practicum and two core modules in the areas of research and management and a dissertation and is delivered part time over two or three years.
+The course consists of six modules: three specialist, one clinical practicum and two core modules in the areas of research and management and a dissertation and is delivered part time over two years.

 Postgraduate Diploma/MSc [Traditional] – two years, part-time.
 In year one you will complete six modules including the clinical practicum and if successful progress to year two to complete the MSc.
 You can choose to exit the course at the end of year one with a postgraduate diploma and return within five years to complete the MSc.

-*For further information on the Postgraduate Certificate exit point, email pgt.nursing.midw@tcd.ie.
+*For further information on the Postgraduate Diploma exit point, email pgt.nursing.midw@tcd.ie.

 This course includes clinical and practice based teaching, learning and assessment and you may be required to attend additional sessions at associated service provider sites as well as at the your practice base during year one of the course.

-Year One: commences with a full week in September and thereafter one day per week for the remainder of the academic year.
+Year One: Commences with a full week of classes in September and thereafter one or two days per week for the remainder of the academic year.

 This course includes clinical and practice based teaching, learning and assessment and students may be required to attend additional sessions at associated service provider sites as well as at the student’s practice base during year one of the course.